adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/getting-started-with-the-travel-api.md

 headers.Add(HttpRequestHeader.Authorization, "Bearer " + tokens.AccessToken);
 ```

-For information about the Authorization header and other headers that the request and response may contain, see [Headers](../hotel-api/travel-api-reference.md#Headers).
+For information about the Authorization header and other headers that the request and response may contain, see [Headers](../hotel-api/hotel-api-reference.md#Headers).

 > [!NOTE]
-> The Travel API uses the standard Authorization header; however, Bing Ads uses the AuthenticationToken header.
+> The Hotel API uses the standard Authorization header; however, Bing Ads uses the AuthenticationToken header.
 If you use the Bing Ads SDK to get the OAuth tokens, you'll use the SDK to get the tokens and then set the Authorization header.

 <a name="feeds"/>
 ## Do you have your hotel feed set up?

-Before using the Travel API, you should have your hotel feeds set up.
+Before using the Hotel API, you should have your hotel feeds set up.
 For details, see:

 - [Hotel Feed](../hotel-feed/hotel-feed.md)
 - [Points of Sale Feed](../pos-feed/points-of-sale-feed.md)